eye-division/jennyblyth/_gallery/cassandra-wall.md

   melts into the blue of waters below.

+  Previous Exhibitions :

-  **SNOW INTO WATER** Curated by Jenny Blyth
+  **SNOW INTO WATER**

-  **Textile Paintings by Cassandra WALL and paintings by Chloe FREMANTLE**

-  for The North Wall Arts Centre, Oxford OX2 7JN

-  29 September - 10 October 2020
+  **Textile Paintings by Cassandra WALL and paintings by Chloe FREMANTLE** curated by Jenny Blyth for The North Wall Arts Centre, Oxford OX2 7JN : 29 September - 10 October 2020
 homepage_description_markdown: ''
 frontpage: true
 gallery_date: